Thanks to Jared for the base image CC BY 2.0

 Hardware is expensive!
 Improving hardware utilization by even a meager 10% can take a huge bite out of your monthly bill.

 As shown above, testing the “hunger” of code is relatively simple.
 It’s a low risk, and high reward situation.
 So, no excuses!
-Talk with the team, and insure you’re right-sizing your Docker containers.
+Talk with the team, and ensure you’re right-sizing your Docker containers.